knowthelist/fhem-tablet-ui/README.md

 - centered		: horizontal centered
 - left-align	: align text left
 - right-align	: align text right
-- blink         : blink animatation for label or symbol widget
+- wider			: 15px extra space for the widget all around
-- rotate-90		: rotate (e.g an image) for 90 degres
+- narrow		: shorter distant to the widget above
+- fullsize		: 100% in width and height

 Icon configuration
 -------